 The first of these prototypes flew on June 8 that year, and retrofit kits for piston CL-215 aircraft to the new standard were offered.
 However, Canadair elected not to continue with the CL-215T kits as the internal business case favoured new production aircraft over the conversion program, and the new CL-415 was developed.

 CL-215T vs CL-415

-- The major visual difference is the CL-215T has a 2 door bomb bay while the CL-415 has a 4 door bomb bay (which is better, is debated continually by the world wide operator base)
+- The major visual difference is the CL-215T has a two-door bomb bay while the CL-415 has a four-door bomb bay.
+(Which one is better is continuously debated by the worldwide operator base.)